SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/75-to-8/web-client.md

 2. To start the installation you need to accept the license agreement.

 3. Specify the SuperOffice 8 Web Application name and select the destination folder where you want to install it.
-If you chose to split the installation into one SuperOffice Web and one SuperOffice NetServer installation it is recommended to chose a name that correlates to the type of installation.
+If you chose to split the installation into one SuperOffice Web and one SuperOffice NetServer installation it is recommended to choose a name that correlates to the type of installation.

     > [!NOTE]
     > Our [recommended scenario (#2)][4] does not require you to split web and NetServer web services.